 Andrew Tyrie MP, the chairman of the Treasury Select Committee, said: "Over the past four years, the committee has been determined to ensure that the major banking failures during the financial crisis are fully investigated.
 Around three million shareholders have almost been wiped out as a result of the failure of HBOS – and taxpayers are still paying the price for the catastrophic failures of management, governance and regulatory oversight.

-The Bank of England has been embroiled in the scandal "It is now essential – as the regulatory and supervisory structures that failed so badly prior to the crash are fundamentally reformed – that we have the lessons of the past in front of us and all credible allegations should be thoroughly examined."
+"It is now essential – as the regulatory and supervisory structures that failed so badly prior to the crash are fundamentally reformed – that we have the lessons of the past in front of us and all credible allegations should be thoroughly examined."

 Documents published on the Bank of England website reveal the Labour government was "fully aware of the vulnerabilities of HBOS" from at least September 2007 and was receiving "daily liquidity reports" on HBOS from the Financial Services Authority.
 Despite the turmoil behind the scenes, in December 2007 the then HBOS chief executive Andy Hornby announced the bank was "set to deliver a good full year outcome" and its "capital strength" continued to "underpin confidence and support for HBOS in the wholesale funding markets".